A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Framework

 \subsection{Notion of solution}

-Let us introduce the notion of a probability solution to a Cauchy problem \eqref{eq:FPKE-linear} and the notion of a martingale solution to the martingale problem associated to the same operator $L$ in the sense of Stroock--Varadhan.
+Let us introduce the notion of a probability solution to Equation \eqref{eq:FPKE-linear} and the notion of a martingale solution to the martingale problem associated to the same operator $L$ in the sense of Stroock--Varadhan.